Luis-Conti/Udacity-Data-Scientist/Disaster-Response-Pipeline/README.md

  * Run the ETL pipeline (XX).
 This will clear the input datasets, merge them and store the resulting dataset in a database.
  * Run the ML pipeline (XX).
 This will create a model that will allow us classify disaster response messages.
 The model will be saved in a .pkl file.
 2. Go to the web app directory.
 There:
- * Install the langdetect package by executing the following command line: !pip install langdetect Run the web app by executing the following command line: python run.py
+ * Install the langdetect package by executing the following command line: ! pip install langdetect
+ * Run the web app by executing the following command line: python run.py
  * Go to http://0.0.0.0:3001/.
 You will be redirected to the web app.
 3. In the web app, enter a disaster response message (in English language) and press "Classify message".
 The message will be classified in different categories depending on its content.

 ## Web app overview